World Series of Poker® Mobile Game Announces Integration to Feature NFL Collectibles, Team Challenges and Exclusive Rewards for a Limited Time

 News provided byPlaytika Holding Corp

 HERZLIYA, Israel, Dec.
-1, 2025 /PRNewswire/ -- Playtika's World Series of Poker® (WSOP®) free-to-play app announced today a can't-miss season of action in collaboration with the National Football League.
-Now through February 8, 2026, users will find limited special NFL-themed features in-game to collect, compete, and climb the ranks in true championship style.
+4, 2025 /PRNewswire/ -- Playtika's World Series of Poker® (WSOP®) free-to-play app announced today a can't-miss season of action in collaboration with the National Football League.
+From November 10, 2025, through February 8, 2026, users will find limited special NFL-themed features in-game to collect, compete, and climb the ranks in true championship style.

 This free-to-play crossover brings together the drama of a fourth-quarter touchdown and the suspense of a final poker hand, making every moment feel like a championship showdown.
 Plus, users can download the app for a chance to enter a free-to-enter 13-week sweepstakes* packed with NFL rewards and excitement.